Healthy Apple Muffins

 • butter – a tried and true ingredient for giving muffins that moist and delicious texture.

-• Greek yogurt – plain non-fat Greek yogurt keeps these muffins moist, no dry muffins here!
+• Greek yogurt – I typically use plain full-fat or low-fat Greek yogurt, which helps keep these muffins moist.
+No dry muffins here!

-• apple – you’ll need about 1-2 apples, peeled and finely chopped into pieces.
+• apple – the star of the show!
+You’ll need about 1-2 apples, peeled and finely chopped into pieces.
+I typically use Honeycrisp or Pink Lady apples, depending on what I can find.

-• pumpkin – don’t have pumpkin on hand or want to amp up the apple flavor?
-You can substitute with applesauce, instead!
+• Pumpkin: Don’t have pumpkin on hand or want to amp up the apple flavor?
+You can substitute the pumpkin with applesauce, instead!

-• coconut sugar – you can use brown sugar if you prefer or have it on hand.
+• Coconut sugar: You can use brown sugar if that’s what you have on hand.

 How to Make Healthy Apple Muffins